apurba1914/Minesweeper/README.md

 # Minesweeper
-Tried this one just to practice\n
+Tried this one just to practice.
-All are done in python\n
+All are done in python.
-Object Oriented Programming is used to code\n
+Object Oriented Programming is used to code